LiangYuxuan/FreeInstanceSharer/README.md

 ## Introduction

-Share saved instance by invite other players by in-game whisper or battle.net whisper.
+Share saved instance by invite other players by in-game whisper or battle.net message.
 Also with other supporting feature.

 * Invite player who send whisper to you.
 * Auto extending saved instance.
 * Auto change difficulty.
-* Auto leave party when receiving message in party channel.

 ## Usage